 First impressions last.

-Who isn’t familiar with this adage about the importance of making a good first impression?
+Who isn’t familiar with the old adage states that you don’t get a second chance to make a positive first impression.
 And who would say that there isn’t a grain of truth in it?

 Whatever image we manage to come up with within those first few moments will carry on even long after the person has known us on a deeper level.
 Getting over a first bad impression can take some time — especially when the other person won’t even let you try.

 What exactly are the things people look at that help them form their first impression about us?

 Science says there are a number of factors that affect the way people view us for the first time.
 One of them is our facial cues — our mouth curvature in particular, or simply defined our smile!

 Many studies have shown that a nice smile adds to a person’s attractiveness.
 Flashing a big smile displays confidence, happiness, friendliness, warmth, and positive feelings.
 A genuine smile may start at the lips, but it also involves the eyes.
 This type of true smile will pull the cheeks up so that the skin around the eyes crinkles.
 When we smile, people see us as a trustworthy person.
 We are also viewed as someone who is more approachable and easy to talk to.
 Maybe just don’t overdo- it.